-- b) Periodicals (bound/series/ - references) 48 hours
+- Books (general) 14 days - Periodicals (bound/series/ references) 48 hours

 Medical services are provided at the Health Centre.
 It has out-patient and in-patient facilities served by Medical Officers and nursing staff.
 Specialists in the areas of eye, dental and psychiatric care including an Ayurvedic consultant visit the Health Centre regularly.
 In addition, there is a doctor on duty to look after emergency cases at night.